Skumbl/Scum_Mage_Bot/README.md

 Scum Mage is built on top of the following libraries and APIs:

 - [interactions.py](https://interactions-py.github.io/interactions.py/): Main API for handling Discord interactions.
-- [d20](https://github.com/autoplectic/d20): Dice engine serving as the base for dice rolling functionalities built by the fantastic team at [Avrae](https://avrae.io/ "https://avrae.io/")
+- [d20](https://pypi.org/project/d20/): Dice engine serving as the base for dice rolling functionalities
 * other dependencies can be found in the dependencies.txt file in the git.
 ## 🤝 Contributions